 Price

 This is a tough one.
 Generally, in the clothing world, more technology applied equals a higher price.
 This means that sports bras for bigger-busted folks especially will be more expensive, often ranging from $70 or more if you want something with great support and longevity.
-Several of the sports bras in this guide, including the rabbit UltiliBra-vo Sports Bra, Patagonia Switchback Sports Bra, and the Athleta Ultimate Bra fall in the $50 range.
-While it may be temping to buy a cheaper sports bra, you’ll most likely wind up having to replace it much more quickly than a higher quality one.
+Several sports bras in this guide, including the rabbit UltiliBra-vo Sports Bra and the Athleta Ultimate Bra, fall in the $50 range.
+While it may be tempting to buy a cheaper sports bra, you’ll most likely have to replace it much more quickly than a higher-quality one.

 Common Sports Bra Problems and How Sports Bras Have Improved